ballen4705/Moody-Method/README.md

 2. To see how the program works, a set of files containing Moody's original data from his paper are in the subdirectory **Moody_data/** .
 Go into that directory and then run the **moody** executable within that directory.
 On a Linux system or on a Mac terminal:
 **../moody**
+See below for a description of the output.

-3. To use this program for your own data:
+4. To use this program for your own data:

     - Create another subdirectory and move into it.
 Copy the configuration file **Config.txt**  there.

+    - The included **Config.txt** file is set up to agree with Moody's paper (a 4-inch foot spacing).
+Edit the **Config.txt** and put in the correct foot spacing for your measurements. **Config.txt** has one line with either "I" or "M" (to indicate inch or metric units) followed by a blank space and then the foot spacing in inches or mm respectively.
+      White space and lines beginning with "#" are treated as comments and ignored.

-    -   Enter the measured angular deviations in arc-seconds into the eight text files:
+    -   Create eight text files containing the measured angular deviations in arc-seconds:
     **NE_SE.txt SE_SW.txt NE_NW.txt NW_SW.txt**
       **NW_SE.txt NE_SW.txt**
       **N_S.txt E_W.txt**